dragoncoder047/tinobsy/README.md

 They are simply a struct of four values: the type's name (`const char* const`), and four function pointers indicating what to do with the object during the three phases of the object's lifetime:

 * The first function takes care of marking the object.
 The garbage collector calls this when it wants to know what other objects this one points to, so it can determine what is in use and what is garbage.
 It is passed a pointer to the VM and a pointer to the object to be marked.
-For all of the `tinobsy::object`s this one points to, call `vm->object(obj)` on each.
+For all of the `tinobsy::object`s this one points to, call `vm->markobject(obj)` on each.
 The last object can be returned instead of marked, to optimize tail-recursion.
-* The second function does the reverse of the first: freeing any allocated memory.
-It is called when the object is about to be unloaded by the garbage collector.
+* The second function implements the second half of garbage collection: freeing any allocated memory when the object really is garbage.
+It is called just before the garbage collector de-initializes the object (the object won't be `delete`d right away for optimization reasons, but it's a very bad idea to keep pointers to a "dead" object).
 * The third function is not really used by Tinobsy, but will probably be useful when implementing a scripting language around Tinobsy: it is passed two objects, and is intended to be used to "print" the first object onto the second object "stream".

 Any of them can be NULL if nothing needs to be done there.